Ikro90s/Ikro90s/README.md

 ---

-## 🚀 What You’ll Find Here
+## What You’ll Find Here

-- 📌 Academic and personal projects
+-  Academic and personal projects
-- 🧩 Clean code and structured repositories
+-  Clean code and structured repositories
-- 🛠 Experiments with modern frameworks and tools
+-  Experiments with modern frameworks and tools
-- 📖 Continuous evolution documented in commits
+-  Continuous evolution documented in commits

 ---

 <p align="center">
-  <strong>⭐ If you like what you see, feel free to explore, fork or connect!</strong>
+  <strong> If you like what you see, feel free to explore, fork or connect!</strong>
 </p>